 A blunderbuss is a mid-17th century word for a certain type of gun, but that's not the point.
 It's also just a really great-sounding insult.

-According to the Oxford English Dictionary, blunderbuss is the action of doing something without subtlety or precision.
+Oxford English Dictionary, blunderbuss is the action of doing something without subtlety or precision.
 As an insult, it's someone who behaves the same.
 Think: blundering, like that person at Trader Joe's who seems to always end up in the same aisle as you, blocking the way.
+3 "Gongoozler"

 "Gawn" means "go" and "gooze" means to stare; "gongoozle" is the verb for people who go stare idly at a canal.
 And while it is no longer the 1970s, and not everyone is from Lincolnshire, it's still a great way to comment on — say — the people walking too slowly on the sidewalk in front of you.